Primary Advisor/Dissertation Chair

 Adult Education, ESL/ ELLs, Reflective Practice, Staff Development

 Dakin, Loretta, "The Perceived Impact of a Short-Term Monolingual Karen Language Learning Experience on the Teaching Practices of Low-Literacy Adult English Language Instructors" (2016).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4085.